aidanwagers/Group-Comparison/README.md

 # Group-Comparison
 This repository contains one of the earlier assignments in the MSBA program.
+This assignment was meant to teach us to understand basic comparative statistics on two groups of corpora.
+In this program, I create a function to compare speeches from the RNC to speeches from the DNC, and apply it again to compare speeches from the RNC to a text file containing a large assortment of words.